-Many implementations will issue a diagnostic message indicating that a variable was not initialized.
+Many implementations will issue a diagnostic message indicating that a variable has been used that was not initialized.

-Heed compiler warning messages about uninitialized variables.
-These warnings should be resolved as recommended to achieve a clean compile at high warning levels.

-Do not use memory allocated by functions such as malloc() before the memory is initialized as the memory contents are indeterminate.
+- Follow the advice provided by TR 24772-1 clause 6.22.2. - Heed compiler warning messages about uninitialized variables.
+These warnings should be resolved as recommended to achieve a clean compile at high warning levels. - Do not use memory allocated by functions such as malloc () before the memory is initialized as the memory contents are indeterminate.